 - Pure vanilla extract - vanilla will elevate and complement the strawberry taste.
 I like this Madagascar Bourbon Vanilla extract.

-- Yogurt - use full fat plain yogurt to add tanginess to this recipe and complement the fruity notes.
+- Sour cream - use full fat sour cream to add tanginess and complement the fruity notes.
+You can also use full fat Greek yogurt.

 - Strawberries - I highly recommend the best fresh strawberries for this recipe to get the freshest flavor and most vibrant color.
 Choose smaller strawberries that are deeply red through the middle - not like some of the greenhouse ones that are only red on the outside and white inside.